jsta/glatos-spatial_workshop_materials/_episodes/03-vector-csv-to-shapefile-in-r.md

 ## Spatial Data in Text Format

-The `Two_Interpolated_Fish_Tracks_utm.csv` file contains `x, y` (point) locations from a fish tracking study in Lake Erie.
+The `fish_tracks.csv` file contains `x, y` (point) locations from a fish tracking study in Lake Erie.

 We would like to:

-* Create a map of these plot locations.
+* Create a map of fish tracking locations.
 * Export the data in a `shapefile` format to share with our colleagues.
 This shapefile can be imported into any GIS software.
-* Create a map showing vegetation height with plot locations layered on top.
+* Create a map showing fish management zones with tracking positions layered on top.

 Spatial data are sometimes stored in a text file format (`.txt` or `.csv`).
 If the text file has an associated `x` and `y` location column, then we can